Traveling has always been one of my passions. I love the joy of experiencing new cultures and the excitement of exploring our amazing world.

-The small harbor of Mykonos Town is a photographers dream with bobbing sponge boats and fisherman coming in with their catch of the day.
-The bright Mediterranean colors seem to just explode against the white washed backdrop.
-As you walk along the harbor front you will come to the small Agios Nikolaos blue domed Church (Church of Saint Nikolaos).
+The small harbor of Mykonos Town is a photographer's dream with bobbing sponge boats and fishermen coming in with their catch of the day.
+The bright Mediterranean colors seem to just explode against the whitewashed backdrop.
+As you walk along the harbor front you will come to the small Agios Nikolaos blue-domed Church (Church of Saint Nikolaos).
 If you’re lucky you might also catch a glimpse of Petros the Pelican in the area.
 Petros is the islands adopted mascot and the pelican’s story goes back to the 1950s when the bird was rescued by a local fisherman.
 The original Petros died in 1986 but the island has continued to embrace the legend with three new pelicans that call Mykonos home and are treated like local stars.

-Between the Panagai Paraportiani and the famous Windmills of Mykonos you will pass though some of the most beautiful sections of Mykonos Town.
+Between the Panagia Paraportiani and the famous Windmills of Mykonos, you will pass through some of the most beautiful sections of Mykonos Town.
 Narrow alleys lead you to stunning glimpses of the sea and to colorful shops preparing to greet the day’s visitors.

 This part of Mykonos is referred to as Little Venice and is known for its medieval houses that sit right on the water.
 And just when you thought you were lost in the maze of Little Venice you come to the town’s most famous landmark, the Windmills of Mykonos.

 Perched on a hill that offers stunning views of Little Venice, Mykonos Town, and the sea, this area was the final destination on our walking exploration through Mykonos Town.
 Although they are not functioning today, the windmills harken back to a day in the 16th century when they were used to mill wheat.
 Five of the islands remaining sixteen windmills are located here and due to their position on a hill looking north over the town they are pretty much the first thing to catch your eye as you enter Mykonos.